bmartel/jumpstart/README.md

 # Rails Vine

-Rails apps should start off with a bunch of great defaults and a fully configured VueJS development setup including testing.
+Rails apps should start off with a bunch of great defaults and a fully configured VueJS development setup including testing, with docker.

-**Note:** Docker
+**Note:** Requires Docker and Docker Compose

 ## Getting Started